 “As a result of the Internet, we live increasingly in an era of enclaves and niches—much of it voluntary, much of it produced by those who think they know, and often do know, what we’re likely to like,” Sunstein wrote in Republic.com 2.0.

 One can find many examples of how the Internet has builtcommunity.
-However, Weinberger said“The notion that the only sign of success for new media is that people will always be talking with an open mind with people with whom they deeply disagree in order to hash out differences and come to agreement is bull-crap.
+However, Weinberger said, “The notion that the only sign of success for new media is that people will always be talking with an open mind with people with whom they deeply disagree in order to hash out differences and come to agreement is bull-crap.
 Where do you ever see that in the real world?
 [Most people] have never sat down with a Nazi and tried to take his perspective seriously.”

 “This is not an Internet problem, but a human problem,” Weinberger claimed.
 “We do prefer to hang out with people with whom we have something in common.”
 To be sure, many business models will continue to capitalize on this tendency as they increase the relevancy of information and affiliations of users.
 Nevertheless, the benefit of connecting divergent points of view may also make new business models possible.

+If people are more likely to sort themselves into enclaves and niches online, “What will happen to their views?” asks Sunstein.
+“What are the eventual effects on democracy?”

 Although growing homogeneity is a top concern, most people still believe we are better off in an online world.
 “My hunch, with no data, is that on the whole net benefit is positive: that the Internet is generally bringing us into contact with more and more diversity than before,” Weinberger said.
 “But we constantly have to be working on keeping ourselves open, trying to be more and more sympathetic, to expand our range of interests and not falling back into reptilian brain patterns. […] If we don’t take steps, we’ll just be sheep hanging out with other sheep just like us.”